 Let’s get into the top ways to save money for travel so you can enjoy more vacation time and less office time.

 Print Out a Travel Cost Map

 From Christopher Liew of WealthAwesome

-As a very visual person, I find I need to see my goals in order to help achieve them.
-While I was planning for my last trip, I made a list of my top three travel destinations and researched the approximate cost of it.
+As a visual person, I need to see my goals to help achieve them.
+While planning for my last trip, I made a list of my top three travel destinations and researched the approximate cost of it.

-I then printed out a map of the world and colored it in those countries.
+I then printed out a world map and colored it in those countries.
 I also put the dollar amount of the cost of the trip in bold red letters over each country.
-I then hung it up in my office, where I knew I would see it several times a day.
+I then hung it up in my office, where I knew I would see it several times daily.

 Start Travel Hacking

 Travel hacking can be overwhelming if you’re starting, but it’s not that hard to figure out.
 One way to make it easier is to have a destination in mind before you start planning how to earn points and miles to pay for your trip.

 Knowing where you’re going will help you pinpoint the best credit cards to sign up for and how many points/miles you’ll need to cover trip expenses.